polarbearsam/ACM-Minecraft-Example-Mod/README.md

 4. If that still doesn't correct the issue, you'll have to seek further advice on how to fix the problem.
 If you can't find anything else online, the [Architectury Discord server](https://discord.gg/C2RdJDpRBP) is a great place to ask for help or look to see if anyone else has had the same problem.
+### Certain Overridden Functions Are Underlined Red
+One common problem that can occur is that when overriding certain functions, particularly those overriding Minecraft's code, can show as non-existent in your IDE.
+This problem is caused by the IDE not having downloaded the Minecraft source code.
+To fix this issue, simply run the `genSources` task under "Tasks" > "loom".
+This Gradle task automatically downloads all the Minecraft source code.
+Once this task is performed, the problem should be resolved.
+If it is not resolved, it's likely a separate problem exists.
 ### Unknown Warnings
 Unless Minecraft fails to launch or your mod is missing from the game, you should be able to safely ignore these warnings.
 Note: By default, this mod adds nothing to the game.
 That's what you're here to learn how to do!